-GD 125 and two 200-level GD or ART studio courses (GD 213 recommended)
+Two 200-level GD or ART studio courses

-GD 422: Identity System Design
+GD 422 : Identity System Design

 This advanced graphic design course provides an extensive introduction to the design of corporate, institutional and product identity systems.
 Applications of identity design systems include (but are not limited to) logos, collateral materials, publications, packaging, environmental graphics and digital media.
 An emphasis is placed upon the design of contextually relevant and meaningful applications.